-For the first 2000 years, God dealt with all mankind directly and everyone spoke one language.
-Then He made a change and chose just one man out of millions to start a new race of people for Himself.
+For the first 2000 years, God dealt with all mankind directly and everyone spoke one language (Genesis 11:1).
+Then He made a change and chose just one man out of millions to start a new race of people for Himself (Deuteronomy 32:8-9).
 God deals with Jews only (7 exceptions) for 2000 years.
-Dividing all mankind by Jew and Gentile with the Gentile world without hope and no access to God.
-(Ephesians 2:11,12) Then the sovereign God makes another change by offering all mankind the free gift of salvation apart from the law, Jew or Gentile makes no difference.
+Dividing mankind by Jew and Gentile with the Gentile world without hope and no access to God (Ephesians 2:11,12).
+Then the sovereign God makes another change by choosing another man, Paul, (Acts 9:15; Acts 20:24; Galatians 1:11,12) with a new message of salvation for Jews and Gentiles apart from the Mosaic law and temple worship.

 God is sovereign.
 He does as He pleases.
 Dealing solely with Jews, then dealing with both Jew and Gentile, revealing the Church, while casting aside His chosen people and returning to Israel are His prerogatives.
 All we have to do is believe it.
-Faith, Sine Qua Non.

 Thank you for reading.
-Please like and share this article.